She2024/t1w7--thursday/README.md

 - They are useful for membership testing, removing duplicates from a sequence, and mathmatical operations like union, intersectiona and difference.
 - Cannot access the elements using index operator [].
 Need to check if the elements exists in the set.
 - Defined by enclosing elements in curly brackets{}.

+## Dictionaries
+- Collection of key-value pairs, mutable.
+- Each key value is unique, and the keys are used to store and retrieve values.